 Migrating to the New Systems

-If you are currently using a WestGrid system but would like to move your compute and data storage use to Cedar or Graham, please refer to this General Directives for Migration page on the Documentation Wiki.
+If you are currently using a WestGrid system but would like to move your compute and data storage use to a national system, please refer to this General Directives for Migration page on the Documentation Wiki.